Personal and Social Development

 Structure

-Learners have to complete enough units to reach the required number of credits for a particular size of qualification.
+Learners complete a combination of units to achieve the required number of credits.

 • At Entry 1-3: 6 credits are required for an award, and 13 credits for a certificate.